aiml-au/.github/profile/README.md

 ## Need access to a private AIML repo?

 Please email "admins (at) aiml (dot) team" and provide details of your organization, existing GitHub account, and the repo that you wish to access (please CC your supervisor).

+## New to AIML?

+New researchers and research students should email "admins (at) aiml (dot) team" to get an "@aiml.team" account (please CC your supervisor).
+This account is how you will access AIML's GitLab (yes, GitLab... it's needed for DPC cluster access).
+Details of how to access the AIML Cluster and use the AIML GitLab are described in <https://gitlab.aiml.team/products/aiml/help.cluster>.